Skip to main content

 • Always use a lubricating shaving gel or shaving oil when you shave and a moisturizer directly afterward.

-Man shaving with electric razor.
+Man shaving his face with safety razor

 Jack Black Deep Dive Glycolic Facial Cleanser